 As with smoking, vaporizing can bring immediate relief – without the smoke!
-Vaporizing also has the advantage of being easy to measure as well, as it is entirely possible to take the amount you need to find relief and then just store it away until you need it again.
-However, the long-term health effects of vaporizing cannabis are not known as of yet, and for some people vaporizing is simply ineffective.
-It is also worth being wary of the quality of vaporizers – a bad one may mean melting plastic, metal filings and broken parts, all of which can potentially cause some serious health problems.
+Vaporizing also has the advantage of being easy to measure, as it is possible to take the amount you need to find relief and then just store it away until you need it again.
+However, the long-term health effects of vaporizing cannabis are not known yet; for some people, vaporizing is simply ineffective.
+It is also worth being wary of the quality of vaporizers – a bad one may mean melting plastic, metal filings, and broken parts, all of which can potentially cause serious health problems.

 Consuming Cannabis Edibles

 Many people who suffer from chronic pain seem to find relief from edibles, likely due to the powerful, long-lasting effects.
 Edibles are also perhaps one of the most economical ways of using cannabis.
 The problems?
-Effective dosing, the lack of regulation and standardization concerning edibles (many aren’t tested and appropriately labelled), and the fact that even small amounts can be overwhelming for some.
-Edibles can also take some time to take effect and may not be ideal for immediate pain relief.
+Effective dosing, the lack of regulation and standardization concerning edibles (many aren’t tested and appropriately labeled), and even small amounts can be overwhelming for some.
+Edibles can take some time and may not be ideal for immediate pain relief.

 Using Cannabis Tinctures and Sprays

 Tinctures usually have similar effects to edibles, with the effects tending to come on quicker.
 The dropper also tends to make dosing easier, and getting a hold of the right tincture is arguably more reliable than getting a hold of the right edible.
-There’s also the advantage of being non-descript – tinctures don’t tend to smell as strongly as huge clouds of vapor or smoke, and a few drops can easily be put into your coffee.
+The advantage of being non-descript is that tinctures don’t tend to smell as strongly as huge clouds of vapor or smoke, and a few drops can easily be put into your coffee.
 Many tinctures are also whole plant extracts, which means all the cannabinoids and terpenes remain in the product.
 The disadvantages?
-There can be a thin line between “pain relief” and “overwhelming”, and for people extremely sensitive to, say, THC, even a slightly higher dose may prove to be a problem.
+There can be a thin line between “pain relief” and “overwhelming,” For people extremely sensitive to, say, THC, even a slightly higher dose may prove to be a problem.
 However, this is generally rare, and a well-made tincture is probably one of the best ways of utilizing cannabis as medicine.

-Oils, waxes and concentrates tend to be extremely high in THC and/or CBD.
+Oils, waxes, and concentrates are extremely high in THC and/or CBD.
 While this high THC level may be useful for fast, strong pain relief, it is probably not ideal for beginners.
-Concentrates may also be stripped of other terpenes, meaning that some of the medical benefits of cannabis may be lost.
+Concentrates may also be stripped of other terpenes, meaning that some medical benefits of cannabis may be lost.

 There are all sorts of positive side effects of medical marijuana, depending on the strain you use and the effect you’re seeking.
-Some people are just looking for relief without the psychoactive effects during the day, but may prefer some sort of psychoactive effect when they’re trying to get to sleep at night, want to socialize with friends and family, or seek a distraction from their pain.
+Some people are just looking for relief without the psychoactive effects during the day but may prefer some psychoactive effect when trying to sleep at night, socialize with friends and family, or seek a distraction from their pain.

-Of course, for some, being sleepy may not be ideal, especially if work or fun needs to be done!
-Taking too much cannabis may cause one to “go green” and may make a person nauseous and vomit.
+Of course, being sleepy may not be ideal for some, especially if work or fun needs to be done!
+Taking too much cannabis may cause one to “go green” and make a person nauseous and vomit.
 There’s another, oft-relegated issue: taking some may reduce your pain, whilst taking more may increase your pain and/or anxiety!
-This can make effective dosing difficult, which is why trying several different products/strains and taking it slow-and-low is so important.
-Try different methods of ingestion as well, to see what works best for you.
+This can make effective dosing difficult, so it is important to try several different products/strains and take them slow and low.
+Try different methods of ingestion to see what works best for you.

-Another issue is that, for some people, ingesting any amount of cannabis may actually increase their sensitivity to pain.
-This can be made even more complicated by the fact that cannabis may interact negatively with other prescribed painkillers, like benzodiazepines and opioids (even though cannabis can also reduce intake in many instances).
-Sadly, it will be difficult to look at cannabis-prescription drug interactions properly until cannabis becomes federally legal and research funding becomes less difficult to obtain.
+Another issue is that, for some people, ingesting any amount of cannabis may increase their pain sensitivity.
+This can be even more complicated because cannabis may interact negatively with other prescribed painkillers, like benzodiazepines and opioids (even though cannabis can also reduce intake in many instances).
+Sadly, it will be difficult to look at cannabis-prescription drug interactions properly until cannabis becomes federally legal and research funding becomes less difficult.

-Cannabis for Physical, Mental, Emotional and Spiritual (Total) Pain
+Cannabis for Physical, Mental, Emotional and Total Pain

 Constant, chronic physical pain may start out as being just physical.
-Over time, physical pain can become wearisome, and lead to improper sleep (insomnia), a weakened immune system, anxiety and depression.
-These symptoms can then make physical pain worse, as depression, anxiety and insomnia feed into and accompany the physical pain.
-Unlike many other drugs, the advantage with cannabis is that you can use one medication for multiple uses, rather than several different medications.
+Over time, physical pain can become wearisome and lead to improper sleep (insomnia), a weakened immune system, anxiety, and depression.
+These symptoms can worsen physical pain, as depression, anxiety, and insomnia feed into and accompany the physical pain.
+Unlike many other drugs, the advantage of cannabis is that you can use one medication for multiple uses rather than several different medications.
 Popping several pills multiple times a day can be psychologically harmful.

 Spiritual pain is a nebulous concept that is extremely difficult to measure.
-We have only just started to understand physical pain properly over the past 50 years or so (30 years, really, as the endocannabinoid system plays a fundamental role in pain detection), and we are still trying to figure out mental and emotional pain.
-However, to negate or handwave away the role of spiritual pain would be doing a disservice, mostly because we are focusing so much on the philosophical aspects of the word “spiritual”.
-However, if we take the word “spiritual” to mean “connectedness to others and to nature”, we might be able to grasp the idea better.
+We have only started to understand physical pain properly over the past 50 years (30 years, as the endocannabinoid system, plays a fundamental role in pain detection), and we are still trying to figure out mental and emotional pain.
+However, to negate or handwave away the role of spiritual pain would be a disservice, mostly because we focus so much on the philosophical aspects of the word “spiritual.”
+However, if we take the word “spiritual” to mean “connectedness to others and to nature,” we might be able to grasp the idea better.

-There are arguably several health problems, including depression, anxiety, post-traumatic stress disorder (PTSD) and addiction, where a lack of “connectedness” and a feeling of “emptiness” or “emotional flatness” is a major concern.
-However, as this sort of pain cannot be measured easily, creating a medication for it is extremely difficult.
+There are arguably several health problems, including depression, anxiety, post-traumatic stress disorder (PTSD), and addiction, where a lack of “connectedness” and a feeling of “emptiness” or “emotional flatness” is a major concern.
+However, as this pain cannot be measured easily, creating medication for it is extremely difficult.
 Cannabis, however, has often been noted for its consciousness- and creativity-expanding properties, as well as its ability to keep one relaxed and focused.
-On top of this, cannabis is a whole plant, and for many this is an aspect that increases their connection to nature.
-There are few if any drugs or medications out there that have the ability to treat different types of pain the way cannabis does.
+On top of this, cannabis is a whole plant, increasing its connection to nature for many.
+There are few if any, drugs or medications out there that have the ability to treat different types of pain the way cannabis does.

-Cannabis’s biochemical complexity, on top of the fact that everyone’s ECS is different, means that its ability to control and manage pain is difficult to pinpoint accurately, especially considering all the variables.
+Cannabis’s biochemical complexity, besides the fact that everyone’s ECS is different, means that its ability to control and manage pain is difficult to pinpoint accurately, especially considering all the variables.
 One particular strain or product might make one person pain-free, whereas another person’s pain might be exacerbated by using the same strain or product.
-This is why, if you’re trying to manage your pain with medical marijuana, it is best to try several different products and strains, and go “low and slow” (i.e., try a little bit at a time).
+This is why, if you’re trying to manage your pain with medical marijuana, it is best to try several different products and strains and go “low and slow” (i.e., try a little bit at a time).

 The doctors at Leafwell can help you apply for a medical marijuana card to treat any pain you may be experiencing.
-Connect with us today and we’ll start you on the path to becoming pain-free with cannabis medicine.
+Connect with us today, and we’ll start you on becoming pain-free with cannabis medicine.